sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 ---
 ## design
+So we understand what we are trying to achieve functionally.

+We want a function that answers the question "what are all the primes up to a certain nummber, that the user can specify", and returns a list of the prime numbers to the user.
+We also want this to happen as quickly as we can.

-First let's think about the variables and data types we want to use.
-We need to start with an integer to hold the limit we are checking up to.
+First let's think about the variables and data types we want to use in our function.
+We need to start with an integer to hold the limit we are checking up to, that will be passed into the function.
 Let's call that primes_limit.

 ```ruby
 primes_limit = 20